-The securities traded are financial in nature like bonds, stock futures or other financial instruments of value.
+The securities traded are financial like bonds, stock futures, or other financial instruments of value.
 The date when an order is placed is known as trade day whereas the transferring of security and cash takes place on the settlement day.

 The trade settlement in the trade life cycle process is a part of a bigger whole which we call the trade settlement period.

 The trade settlement period incorporates the whole time taken to complete the trade, starting from execution to settlement of the trade.

 During trading of financial securities, the time period for settlement of trades, trade capture is set as per the contract.
 The general time frame differs as per the types of securities.
 Equity securities are settled on T + 2 days, here ‘T’ is the trade date.
 Other securities such as commodities, currencies, or derivatives are traded at the mark to market, the settlement for a mark to market is at T + 2 days.